-The Virtual Queue, available in multiple languages, is a safe way to secure a place in line while visiting one of our locations.
-Whether a visitor is at a location to make a payment or preview a vehicle, the Virtual Queue lets them conveniently maintain social distancing practices.
-Rather than wait in line inside a location, our visitors can save their place and receive an estimated wait time, using our mobile application, in the comfort of their own vehicle.
+The Virtual Queue, available in multiple languages, secures a place in line while visiting one of our locations.
+Whether a visitor is at a location to make a payment or preview a vehicle, the Virtual Queue lets them conveniently save their place and receive an estimated wait time, using our mobile application, in the comfort of their own vehicle.
 We notify them via text message when it is their turn to speak to a customer service agent.